 - Always expecting the worst

 - Being quite polarised in your thoughts, right and wrong, black and white and not much middle ground or grey area

 - Once you have recognised the negative thoughts, you’re halfway there.
 Recognising, acknowledging and identifying how you feel is really important.
 This step alone can be so empowering and halt the negative dialogue.
 But once you’ve identified the negative talk, then you can think of an alternative, even if you don’t believe it just yet, think it, rephrase it, reword it and put a positive spin on it.

 - Also, check yourself in situations which have a negative effect on you.
-Maybe it’s in a mums and tots group where you feel a bit insecure or during work events… this will allow you mentally prepare for these situations.
+Maybe it’s in a mums and tots group where you feel a bit insecure or during work events… This will allow you to mentally prepare for these situations.

 - A big one for me is surrounding myself with positive people.
 This has such a knock-on effect.
 There is definitely merit in positivity rubbing off on you.

-- Try positive affirmations and placing positive quotes around your home (Bathroom mirror, on your Friday) and work place.
+- Use positive affirmations and place positive quotes around your home (bathroom mirror, on your Friday) and work place.

-Remember positive self talk doesn’t have to be unbelievable, it’s rephrasing your thoughts to be more positive
+Remember positive self-talk doesn’t have to be unbelievable; it’s about rephrasing your thoughts to be more positive.